aws-samples/realtime-toxicity-detection/lambda/README.md

       - If there is no result, make sure you type the name you gave the policy in the previous step
 - Press `Next` to review and create our IAM Role
     - Enter `LambdaToxicityRole` for the Role name
-    - Enter a description if you like
+    - Enter `Permission for a Lambda Function to invoke our SageMaker Toxicity endpoint` for the Description
 - Select `Create role`

 ## Lambda